Schaeffler Paravan Space Drive – the modern drive-by-wire system

 This system is used in industry for dangerous jobs, as well in vehicles designed for people with disabilities.
 In the latter case, it makes it possible for individuals with paraplegia or other physical limitations to enjoy independent mobility.

-The safety concept – FAIL-SAFE (fail-safe system performance)
+The safety concept – FAIL-OPERATIONAL (fail-operational system performance)

 The highlight of the PARAVAN steer-by-wire system is based on a multi-active redundant safety architecture.
 What lies behind this innovation?
 As mentioned, input signals are transmitted to the system for processing in analogue or digital form via various interfaces (CAN, LIN, Flex Ray).
 The heart of this new and revolutionary PARAVAN safety architecture is the fact that three processors immediately take over the task of controlling the vehicle at the same time and simultaneously check their values with one another.
 All the control signals of the three processors are then compared in a logic comparator (CPLD).
 In accordance with established criteria, the CPLD decides which processor control signal is selected and is transmitted to the actuators via the three H bridges available.
 The development of the new SPACE DRIVE II system has been influenced by over ten years of experience that has seen first-generation PARAVAN drive-by-wire systems sold by the thousand.